Blog

 Whether you are trying to kickstart your training program or seeking to expand your existing one, the case for securing additional financial resources from key decision makers such as your CFO or leadership team often relies on one key capability: demonstrating positive ROI.

 Not sure where to start?
-Read on to learn our recommendations for convincing decision makers to increase customer education budgets.
+Read on to learn our recommendations for convincing decision-makers to increase customer education budgets.

 Before you can make a case for increasing customer education budgets, you must first understand where your efforts to date have been successful and where they are falling short.
 Chances are, leadership sees your customer education efforts as nothing more than a cost center.
 So to shift the internal mindset, you must demonstrate with data how training can actually be a revenue driver for your business.